-- Redfish services shall process the headers in Table 6 as defined by the HTTP 1.1 Specification if the Service requirement column contains Yes or Conditional. - Redfish services should process the headers in Table 6 and Table 7 as defined by the HTTP 1.1 Specification if the Service requirement column contains No.
+- Redfish services shall process the HTTP-defined headers in Table 6 if the Service requirement column contains Yes or Conditional. - Redfish services should process the HTTP-defined headers in Table 6 and Table 7 if the Service requirement column contains No.